Inheritance Tax liabilities statistics: commentary

 2. About this release

-This publication contains statistics on Inheritance Tax (IHT) and estates passing on death where an IHT form was sent to HMRC as a grant of representation was required.
-Statistics relating to the composition of estates, to the use of reliefs and to the tax due on estates are provided for estates passing on death in the 2021 to 2022 tax year.
+This publication contains statistics on Inheritance Tax (IHT) and estates passing on death as reported to HMRC through tax forms.
+Statistics relating to the composition of estates, to the use of reliefs and to the tax due on estates are provided for estates passing on death in the 2022 to 2023 tax year.
 Information is also provided on trusts paying IHT trust charges.

 Further information on IHT rules, tax rates, reliefs and exemptions are available in the Inheritance Tax guidance.